Gluesticks Blog

 • In a large mixing bowl combine 3 cups of flour, yeast, and salt.
 Pour milk mixture into dry ingredients.
 Add eggs and mix well.
 Add remaining 3 cups of flour and mix until soft dough forms.
 The dough will be soft and slightly stickier than other yeast bread.

-• Turn dough out on a lightly floured surface and knead for 3 minutes.
+• Turn dough out on a lightly floured surface and knead until smooth and elastic.
 Place dough in an oiled bowl and cover with a damp cloth or plastic.
 Let rise in a warm location for 1 hour.

 • Punch dough down and divide into 2 portions.